-Anuj and Jas have looked at three properties in the North of England and are considering the various assisted purchase schemes on offer.
-The first property they have found is a new build home at £300,000 with the Help to Buy Equity Loan scheme available.
+Anuj and Jas have looked at three properties in South East England and are considering the various assisted purchase schemes on offer.
+The first property they have found is a new build home at £300,000.
+The developer offers a National House-Building Council (NHBC) Buildmark guarantee for the property.
 The second property is a five-year-old apartment on sale at £325,000.
 The final property is also a new build house and this property has a shared ownership scheme available.
 The full sale price for this home is £450,000 and they may purchase as little as 50% of this amount if they wish to use the shared ownership scheme.